 '''

-public Matrix (String inFile)
+public Matrix (String inFile) throws IOException

 '''

-Assume that inFile is the name of a file whose first line contains the two integers m and n (separated by a space); this line should be followed by m lines of n space-separated integers.
+Assume that inFile is the name of a file whose first line contains the two integers m and n (separated by a space); this line should be followed by m × n space-separated integers arranged on any number of lines.
+If the file contains too few elements, the missing elements are assumed to be 0.
 Creates a new m by n matrix whose elements are specified by the file contents.
-For example, the 2x3 matrix example from above would be represented by a file with the lines
+If the file contains too many elements the extra elements are ignored.
+For example, the 2x3 matrix example from above could be represented by any of the following files:

-'''

-public void (String outFile)
+public void (String outFile) throws IOException

-'''